ctcl-bregis/contactlist-server/README.md

 ### Software (server)
 ContactList is developed entirely on Debian GNU/Linux and Linux Mint.
 Functionality on Windows, Mac and BSD platforms is not guaranteed.

-As Django 5.0 is currently the only dependency in "requirements.txt", the minimum Python version required is **3.8** as stated in the [Django documentation](https://docs.djangoproject.com/en/4.2/faq/install/).

 Dependencies for front-end code such as Bootstrap and jQuery are installed with npm and are automatically copied to "app/static".

 Python dependencies are installed with pip.